dbt-labs/docs.getdbt.com/website/docs/docs/cloud/billing.md

 To understand better how long each model takes to run within the context of a specific run, you can look at the **Model Timing** tab.
 Select the run of interest on the **Run History** page to find the tab.
 On that **Run** page, click **Model Timing**.

-Once you have identified which models could be optimized, check out these other resources that walk through how to optimize your work:
+Once you've identified which models could be optimized, check out these other resources that walk through how to optimize your work:
 * [Build scalable and trustworthy data pipelines with dbt and BigQuery](https://services.google.com/fh/files/misc/dbt_bigquery_whitepaper.pdf)
 * [Best Practices for Optimizing Your dbt and Snowflake Deployment](https://www.snowflake.com/wp-content/uploads/2021/10/Best-Practices-for-Optimizing-Your-dbt-and-Snowflake-Deployment.pdf)
 * [How to optimize and troubleshoot dbt models on Databricks](/guides/dbt-ecosystem/databricks-guides/how_to_optimize_dbt_models_on_databricks)